haliphinx/haliphinx.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Science, University of Ottawa, 2025 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Computer Science, University of Ottawa, 2020
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Computer Science, HUazhong University of Science and Technology, 2017

 Work experience
 ======